lawrennd/old_talks/_kern/includes/simple-kalman-filter.md

 gpKalmanFilterKroneckerPlot3

 \
-<span>For this stacking the marginal distribution over the latent
-*dimensions* is given by the block diagonals.</span>
+For this stacking the marginal distribution over the latent *dimensions* is given by the block diagonals.

 \plotcode{plot.kronecker_IK_highlight(reverse=True, diagrams='../slides/diagrams/kern')}